 DST has strong multilateral relationships through The Technical Cooperation Program (TTCP) with the United States, Canada, United Kingdom and New Zealand.

-DST’s S&T bilateral relations remain strong with Australia’s traditional partners of USA, UK, Canada and New Zealand, due to historical ties and similar strategic objectives.
+DST has strong bilateral S&T relationships with Australia's traditional partners of USA, UK, Canada and New Zealand, due to historical ties and complimentary strategic objectives.

 We have mature S&T bilateral relationship with European countries such as France, the Netherlands and Sweden.
 These relationships focus on sharing S&T of mutual interest and benefit.

-DST has continued to develop and foster regional S&T bilateral relationships in the Asian arena, with Singapore, Japan and the Republic of Korea to provide opportunities to collaborate in niche technology areas.
+DST has invested in developing and fostering bilateral S&T relationships with our partners in the Indo-Pacific, including Singapore, Japan and the Republic of Korea.
+Our engagement focuses on collaboration in niche technology areas.